Early praise for ‘The Last Jedi’ after elaborate premiere

 “She’s up there flipping the bird and saying, `Don’t bring this night down with solemn tributes,”‘ Johnson said on stage at the Shrine Auditorium.

-It was in that spirit that Johnson excitedly introduced his cast, including Mark Hamill, Adam Driver, Daisy Ridley and Oscar Isaac.
+It was in that spirit that Johnson excitedly introduced his cast, including Mark Hamill, Adam Driver, Daisy Ridley and Laura Dern.
 Hamill and composer John Williams, who Johnson called one of the “greatest living film composers” were among the few who got standing ovations.

 “Let’s watch a Star Wars movie!”
 Johnson exclaimed as the cast took their seats, the lights dimmed and the yellow Star Wars logo and iconic scrawl appeared on screen to signal the start of the film.
 The enthusiastic audience laughed and cheered throughout much of the two-and-a-half-hour film.
 One audience member even shrieked “What?!” at a key scene deep in the film.